Ultimaker/UraniumExampleFileReaderPlugin/README.md

 Packaging
 ---------

-To package your plug-in, use the packaging script in Uranium: https://github.com/Ultimaker/Uranium/blob/master/create_plugin.py

-Try the following command:

-    python3 /path/to/Uranium/create_plugin.py /path/to/UraniumExampleExtensionPlugin

-That should produce a .plugin file that can be added to any application based on Uranium.
+To package your plug-in, compress your plug-in folder in a .zip archive and rename that archive to get the `.plugin` extension.
+These .plugin files can be dropped into any Uranium application to be installed.